-As for the rest of the Tomb (the optional part), it worked under an unusual principle: instead of setting the camera at the same location for each room like everywhere else in the game, this dungeon places the camera behind the player character no matter where they enter the room, as though this were some sort of third person action game, but without the part where it follows you through the halls.
+As for the rest of the Tomb (the optional part), it worked under an unusual principle: instead of setting the camera in a fixed position for each room like everywhere else in the game, this dungeon places the camera behind the player character no matter where they enter the room, as though this were some sort of third person action game, but without the part where it follows you through the halls.
 That might sound unremarkable today, but the halls are almost identical, both to make the dungeon more confusing and to facilitate this unorthodox camera system!
 That meant that if you came to a certain hallway from the west, and then later came to it from the east, it would look the same both times, and both times you’d move from the bottom of the screen to the top, even though one time you’d be moving “west” and the other “east.”